 With plenty of beautiful ways to decorate your verandah or pergola from unique furniture to stylish lighting, your outdoor living spaces can always have a design edge with a bit of customisation.

 To help you get your verandah and pergola plants right, here’s a short list of a few of our favourite shade-loving plants that will last the distance in your sheltered areas, as well as a few simple tips for keeping those plants happy and healthy!

 Azaleas are popular in Australia, with their love of shade and long flowering time making them the perfect addition to your verandah patio, or pergola.

 But what we love most about these bloomers is their stunning colour, available in violent orange, vibrant pink, purples and much more.

 Dwarf Tree Fern

 But do keep an eye on the fronds: they tend to yellow as they age and will need pruning and consistent watering throughout the year.

 They don’t mind the frost of cold winter mornings in the south, but are just as happy in the heat, as long as they’re in the shade and get a good drink.

 These are one of Australia’s favourite plants and are perfect for your verandah or pergola!

-Hibiscuses are a unique option for your verandah or patio pots, with their vibrant varieties perfect to mix and match for a colourful arrangement.
+Hibiscuses are a unique option for your verandah, patio or pergola pots, with their vibrant varieties perfect to mix and match for a colourful arrangement.

 They attract butterflies so you’ll have some beautiful light-winged visitors over the warmer months!

 These are one of the most fashionable plants in Australia, and their durability means they need little maintenance, with a moderate amount of watering in summer, and barely any at all necessary in winter.
-Just what we like!

 The common Aussie variety for pot plants are small shrubs which can grow to over a metre tall, but you can also find climbing varieties which can reach up to 30 metres!

 They do need annual pruning, but are happy shade dwellers.

 They don’t flower, but we think the colour in their leaves more than makes up for lack of a blossom – especially in a great modern pot plant.

 Moses-in-the-cradle can be grown almost anywhere in the world, and are best suited to a slightly warmer climate.

 The perfect addition for an Asian-styled garden, Tiger Grass is generally used as a landscaping plant, covering fences or creating privacy screens, but it also grows well in pots.

 But don’t bother if you live somewhere that sees plenty of heavy frost or snow over winter-these are heat-lovers.

 Quick tips for looking after your pot plants

 But there can be some effort involved – and having sad-looking, neglected plants can look just as bad as having no colour at all!

 - When moving your pot plant from its original pot into a new one, always choose a slightly larger pots as the roots will continue to grow and expand.